peterkuma/model-code-genealogy-2022/README.md

 # Model code genealogy

+This repository contains code to accompanying the manuscript "Climate model code genealogy and its relation to climate feedbacks and sensitivity".

-This repository contains code to calculate climate model averaging weights based on multiple choices of model "democracy":
+The code contains programs for calculating climate model averaging weights based on multiple choices of model "democracy":

-- `variant`: All model variants are equal.
+- `variant`: All model runs (here also called "variants") are equal.
 - `model`: All models are equal.
 - `institute`: All institutes are equal.
 - `country`: All countries are equal.